The Book Thief Chapter 27 Summary

 - Arthur is still alive.
 Death sees him in Cologne holding the dead body of his sister.

-- Liesel and Rudy sell the chestnuts door to door and go back to Frau Diller's to show her who can afford mixed candy.
+- Liesel and Rudy sell the chestnuts door to door and go back to Frau Diller's to show her they can afford mixed candy.

 People who Shmooped this also Shmooped...